Jump to

 Movie Critic Job Requirements

-Before you become a movie critic, you’ll need to be fairly knowledgeable about the film industry and the filmmaking process.
 This will help you identify the different elements of a film — from plot development to art direction — and be as objective as possible when determining their strengths.

 For many movie reviewers, watching plenty of films with close attention to detail, especially the award-winners and industry-changers, is enough to get familiar with the makings of a good or bad movie.
-However, some may choose to get a formal degree in film studies, though this is rarely required.

-On the technical side, it’s an absolute must to have great writing skills.
 Even reviewers who mainly work with audio or video recording equipment and editing software will need to be good writers to put together scripts for their content.

 Because of this, many film critic job listings require four-year journalism or English degrees — though there are ways to become a movie critic without college.